-The Reserve Bank is the sole supplier of New Zealand banknotes and coins.
+The Reserve Bank is the steward of money and cash, and the sole supplier of New Zealand banknotes and coins.
 We act as a wholesale distributor to the trading banks, and manage the design and manufacturing of the currency.
 We also withdraw damaged or unusable notes and coins to manage the quality of currency in circulation.

 The Reserve Bank is inviting your feedback on a series of issues papers to test our thinking about how we should approach our new role as steward of the money and cash system and make sure that central bank money continues to do its job in light of significant changes affecting how New Zealanders pay, receive and save money.

 In this section you can learn more about our banknotes including how they circulate, how much is in circulation and how they are made.